wultra/networking-apple/README.md

   - this parameter is missing for the basic endpoint
 - `endpoint` - an endpoint that will be called
 - `headers` - custom HTTP headers, `nil` by default
-- `encryptor` - End to End encryptor in case that the encryption is required, `nil` by default
 - `timeoutInterval` - timeout interval, `nil` by default.
 When `nil`, the default configured in `WPNConfig` will be used
 - `progressCallback` - callback with percentage progress (values between 0 and 1)
 - `completionQueue` - queue that the completion will be called on (main queue by default)